Alcides Escobar had his own personal cheering section in Miami — his son’s youth team

 “Oh, for sure,” Escobar answered, still beaming.
 “You only have so many chances to bring them here.”

 This chance came because Escobar, a veteran from La Sabana, Venezuela, was a stopgap who stuck.
 He won a World Series with the Kansas City Royals in 2015, was cast to the margins and, when Washington dealt with a rash of injuries this summer, found a late-career chance.
-Then after the Nationals traded Trea Turner at the deadline, he slid in as the everyday shortstop, paired with 20-year-old Luis García in the middle infield.
+Then after the Nationals traded Trea Turner at the deadline, he slid in as the everyday shortstop, paired with 21-year-old Luis García in the middle infield.

 He often bats second in the lineup, sandwiched by Victor Robles or Lane Thomas and Juan Soto.
 Manager Dave Martinez has praised him for shepherding the young guys along.